Man shot in South Seattle road-rage incident

 Officers arrived and found a man sitting outside his vehicle with a gun shot wound to his lower back.
 The suspected shooter fled the scene in “a sedan type vehicle in an unknown direction,” Officer Judinna Gulpan wrote on the SPD Blotter.

 The injured man was transported to Harborview Medical Center.
+He was discharged Saturday.

 Police are asking anyone with information about the shooting to call the SPD Violent Crimes Tip Line at 206-233-5000.